6SL3PT/homelab/README.md

 </div>

 I use [CloudNativePG (CNPG)](https://cloudnative-pg.io/), a Kubernetes-native operator for managing PostgreSQL clusters.
 It includes native support for backup and restore operations via object storage.
 For this setup, I’ve configured backups to be stored in [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/).

+## 🔭 Monitoring

+I use the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), a comprehensive collection of manifests for deploying and managing Grafana and Prometheus.